zowe/zowe-cli-sample-plugin/README.md

 [Imperative CLI Framework](https://github.com/zowe/imperative/wiki) documentation is a key source of information to learn about the features of Imperative CLI Framework (the code framework that you use to build plug-ins for Zowe CLI).
 Refer to these documents during development.

-### Jenkinsfile Guidelines
+### CICD Guidelines

-Reference the [Jenkinsfile Guidelines](CICD-TEMPLATE.md) for information about setting up and maintaining automated testing/deployment for your plug-in with Jenkins automation server.
+Reference our [Github Actions](CICD-TEMPLATE.md) page for information about setting up and maintaining automated testing/deployment for your plug-in with Github Actions.

 ## Prerequisites